Insiders Bullish on Certain Holdings of VFH

-PNC Financial Services Group (Symbol: PNC), which makes up 0.95% of the Vanguard Financials ETF (VFH), has seen 4 directors and officers purchase shares in the past six months, according to the recent Form 4 data.
-The ETF holds a total of $80,983,196 worth of PNC, making it the #25 largest holding.
-The table below details the recent insider buying activity observed at PNC:
+Fidelity National Information Services Inc (Symbol: FIS), which makes up 0.63% of the Vanguard Financials ETF (VFH), has seen 9 directors and officers purchase shares in the past six months, according to the recent Form 4 data.
+The ETF holds a total of $56,386,943 worth of FIS, making it the #38 largest holding.
+The table below details the recent insider buying activity observed at FIS:

 |Purchased